ByteWelder/Decktility/docs/assembling.md

 I soldered them on top of the existing ones as encircled in blue:

 ![mosfet module resistor locations](pics/mosfet-modded.jpg)

+Note: This mosfet setup (N fet)  makes it impossible to also connect the I2C pins from the Arduino to the Pi.
+Do **not** connect these in this scenario.

 ## Heat inserts